https://www.thecrochetedmoon.com/ 53fe150fd294df6f58d24bd715ca9b06"/

 No. 4...On the wrong side of the tracks

-CROCHETING IN THE WRONG PART OF THE STITCH.
-This one seems obvious to an advanced crafter, however, if you are a beginner, this is a very common issue.
-Beginners can easily insert their hook through only one of the loops instead of both of them and learning to identify the stitches makes a big difference.
-There are several parts to each crochet stitch and crocheting in one part and not the other can completely change the texture of your project.
+This might be clear to an experienced crafter, but if you're a beginner, it's a common mistake.
+Beginners often insert their hook through just one loop instead of both, and recognizing the stitches can significantly impact your work.
+Each crochet stitch has multiple components, and working in one part and not the other can entirely alter the texture of your project.

 How to fix: